top of page

 Santa Giulia: Under the Tuscan Sun | Italy

+When dreaming of wine, one often finds themselves holding a glass of full-bodied Brunello di Montalcino, considered one of the premier wines of the world.
 This bold wine made of 100% Sangiovese, beloved for its gorgeous acidic structure, notes of cherry and deep plum, nuanced with vanilla, tobacco and leather from having been aged in oak barrels a minimum of two years.

 Beyond the grape variety, what makes a Brunello di Montalcino so special is largely due to the region the grapes are grown.
 Montalcino located within the treasured countryside of Tuscany, just below Siena and only 70 miles from the sea, allowing the maritime winds to contribute in developing the grapes fruit-forward nature.